MattCheely/elm-app-gen/README.md

 ### Friendly

-Elm App Generator will always explain what changes it will make.
+Elm App Generator always tries to provide useful context when asking users to make decisions.
 When the user needs to take additional steps, it will describe them when it runs, and include them in the documentation for the generated application.
 Generated apps contain links to documentation for the libraries and tools in use.

 ### Explicit

 There's no hidden configuration in the generated application.
-Some other tools put a lot of configuration behind the scenes, which can be overwhelming when it's finally exposed.
-Elm App Generator exposes all of you project to you up front, so nothing is hidden.
+Some other tools hide a lot of configuration behind the scenes, which can be overwhelming when it's finally exposed.
+Elm App Generator exposes all of you project to you up front, so nothing is a mystery.